tdkehoe/firebase-storage-tutorial/README.md

 });
 ```

+To execute the function, open your emulator console to Firestore.
+Make a new collection "Strings", let Firestore generate a document ID, and make a property.
+Put whatever you want in the key-value pair.
+I like `season: 'winter'`.

+Change the value, e.g., to `spring`.
+We have to change the value because we're triggering the function with `onUpdate`, not `onCreate`.

 Open your Firebase Console and you should see `message.txt` in your Cloud Storage.

 If you get an error message